HOW DO WE ARRANGE A WEDDING AT ST NICHOLAS’ OR ST MARY'S CHURCH?

 Fees must be paid in full two months before the service takes place.
 We will not arrange the pre-wedding interview if there is money still outstanding.

-You should come to vestry hour to deal with this.
 If the cost of a wedding in church is likely to be a real problem for you, or you find you are struggling to meet the payments or complete them in time, please speak to us—we will do our best to help.

 WHAT ABOUT THE SERVICE?